Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 ### Last minute things.
 Trying to finish the todo list.
 - Added the blog, careers, details, faq, new-arrivals, partners, shipping, and terms pages with header and footers.
 - Index.html L 103, added data-product-price 199.99 in order to fix the cart thing saying NaN.
+- Made the image-url tracker markdown.
+Going through Pexel now to fill in images to the homepage.
+- Just noticed that in the category section, all the anchors point to ids inside the categories page.
+And that th home and kitchen category goes to #home.
+That's a terrible naming, so I'll be changing that to #home-and-kitchen.
+- Also inside the alt text I made it more specific to explain that these were links to the categories page, and not something more ambiguous.
+- Finished adding images to index.html

 ### Misc